Law Office of Robin Kay Lord, LLC

 As reported in the Asbury Park Press: Asbury Park Press-Defendant in Eatontown murder was freed midtrial.
 Here’s how the state’s case devolved.

-About Robin Kay Lord
+Robin Kay Lord

+Robin has been a lawyer for over three decades.
+Her experience began working as a law clerk and then as an Assistant Public Defender before opening her own Law Practice in 1996.
 She received her Law Degree from Hofstra University and a Bachelor of Science from Syracuse University.
 She began her legal career representing indigent criminal defendants in the trenches of the Office of the Public Defender as a Trial Attorney for almost a decade.
 It is there where she developed her passion for vigorously protecting the rights and liberties of individuals.

 Would you like us to call you about your case?